Asia featuring John Payne: Touring and studio work

 Asia featuring John Payne toured the US through 2008.
 In 2009, the band released an EP entitled Military Man.
 The band has continued to tour the US since 2008, performing songs from the entire history of Asia, both before and during Payne's time in the band.
 In 2009 Govan was replaced by Mitch Perry, a session musician with experience touring with major acts including Cher, Michael Schenker and Edgar Winter.
 Payne, Govan, and Schellen are also continuing work as GPS.

-The band signed a three album deal with Sony Music Japan.
-A studio album, originally called Architect of Time (the name ultimately used for a Payne side project instead) and now Americana, was underway and expected for release late in 2012, but has been delayed.
+The band signed a three-album deal with Sony Music Japan.
+A studio album, originally called Architect of Time (the name ultimately used for a Payne side project instead) and then Americana, was underway and expected for release late in 2012, but was delayed.
 A digital single and video "Seasons Will Change" was released in late 2012.

 In August 2011, the band played summer tour dates in the US with a new guitarist, Bruce Bouillet.
 In 2012, the band announced that Bouillet had left to pursue solo work, replacing him with a dual guitar lineup of Moni Scaria and Jeff Kollman.
 Also in 2012, the group released a live album "Risen Sun" on Sony Japan, which was the third release of Extended Versions with a different title.
 On April 15, 2014 the group released an album of covers called Recollections: A Tribute to British Prog.

 In 2014, Norlander was replaced by Ryo Okumoto from GPS.
 Schellen stopped working with the band in 2016, and started filling in for Alan White in Yes alongside Geoff Downes.

 Dukes of the Orient and future plans

-Material by Payne and Norlander for an Asia featuring John Payne album, including the single "Seasons Will Change", was released under the name Dukes of the Orient instead.
+Material by Payne and Norlander for the Asia featuring John Payne album to be called Americana, including the single "Seasons Will Change", was then released under the name Dukes of the Orient instead in 2018.
 Payne and Norlander described this decision as coming out respect for the passing of John Wetton, also citing this material was written by them and not under Asia.
 Asia featuring John Payne (without Norlander) has continued as a live act.

-In 2019, the group toured on a bill with former Foreigner singer Lou Gramm, also acting as his back-up band.
+In 2019, AFJP toured on a bill with former Foreigner singer Lou Gramm, also acting as his back-up band.

 In 2022, Payne announced a new Asia featuring John Payne album titled Aviana is in the works, and stated the album cover had already been done by Rodney Matthews.

+New line-up (2025)

+On January 31, 2025, Asia featuring John Payne performed a show in Uncasville, Connecticut (at Wolf Den @ Mohegan Sun) with a new line-up made of John Payne on vocals, bass and guitar, Mark Cole on guitar and bass, Walter Ino on keyboards and Aaron Olson on drums.

+A new line-up was then announced for dates in August 2025 and beyond with Payne, Olson, Ryo Okumoto returning on keys and Francis Dunnery on guitar.
+However, Dunnery left after one show.